CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/how-the-budget-works.md

 - intro:
   - title: How the budget works
     short_desc: >
-      <p>The City of Boston's budgeting process takes at least 6 months to do, but
+      <p>Preparing the City of Boston's budget takes over 6 months from start to finish, but
-      that doesn't mean you can't understand it in 90 seconds.
+      that doesn't mean you can't understand it in 2 minutes.
 Below, find a quick video overview of how Boston's budget works.
 If you want more detail, read the text below the video.</p>
       <p><a class="button" href="https://www.boston.gov/public-notices?title=FY18+Budget&field_contact_target_id%5B%5D=441">Attend a budget hearing</a></p>